robwalton/alfred-taskpaper-workflow/README.md

 - `dot` to search for and then append a tag to any current search.
 Use the modifier _cmd-return_ to instead clear the search before appending the tag.

 Use the modifiers on `dos` (search):
-- ↩ to select the item in TaskPaper
+- none to select the item in TaskPaper
-- ⌘ + ↩ to toggle the @done tag
+- ⌘ to toggle the @done tag
-- ⇧ + ↩ to toggle the @today tag
+- ⇧ to toggle the @today tag

 ## The Inbox and the Stack
 The workflow operates on two special locations: